-The study and hand-on exploration of color, including color perception, properties of color, interaction of colors, color harmony, and color associations.
+The study and hands-on exploration of color, including color perception, properties of color, interaction of colors, color harmony, and color associations.
 Develops the student's ability to manipulate color for expressive and aesthetic purposes.
-Prerequisites: ARTD 124, 125
+Prerequisites: ARTD 124, 125 ect for each degree earned.
+Qualifies for IP grading.

-ARTD 299 Thesis Project
+ARTD 299 3 S Thesis Project

 Individual project required of all associate-degree graphic design majors.
 Creation of a unified, accomplished body of work for exhibition in the Rasmussen Art Gallery or at another predetermined location on campus.
-Students completing more than one degree do a separate project for each degree earned.
-Qualifies for IP grading.
+Students completing more than one degree do a separate proj-